 Once you have created a SQLite database (e.g. using csvs-to-sqlite) you can deploy it to a hosting account using a single command.

-You will need a free hosting account with either Zeit Now or Heroku.
-Once you have created your account you will need to install and configure the now or heroku command-line tools.
+You will need a hosting account with Heroku or Google Cloud.
+Once you have created your account you will need to install and configure the heroku or goloud command-line tools.